paleite/cursorrules/README.md

 - Use `import { cn } from "@/lib/utils";` for **merging conditional classes**, keeping dark mode in mind.
 - Use the Tailwind configuration in the root of the project to add new design tokens to reduce “magic numbers” in class names.
-- Use ShadCN CSS variables to ensure consistent theming.
 - Use **ShadCN CSS variables** for colors and themes to ensure consistency.
   - Examples:
     - Use `bg-primary text-primary-foreground hover:bg-primary/90` instead of `bg-blue-500 text-white hover:bg-blue-600`.